sorenmat/k8s-rds/README.md

 kind: Database
 metadata:
   name: pgsql
-  namespace: default
 spec:
+  backupRetentionPeriod: 10 # days to keep backup, 0 means diable
   class: db.t2.medium # type of the db instance
+  dbname: pgsql # name of the initial created database
+  encrypted: true # should the database be encrypted
   engine: postgres # what engine to use postgres, mysql, aurora-postgresql etc.
-  dbname: pgsql # name of the initial created database
+  iops: 1000 # number of iops
+  multiaz: true # multi AZ support
   name: pgsql # name of the database at the provider
+  size: 10 # size in BG
+  storageType: gp2 # type of the underlying storage
+  username: postgres # Database username
   password: # link to database secret
     key: mykey # the key in the secret
     name: mysecret # the name of the secret
-  username: postgres # Database username
-  size: 10 # size in BG
-  backupretentionperiod: 10 # days to keep backup, 0 means diable
-  encrypted: true # should the database be encrypted
-  iops: 1000 # number of iops
-  multiaz: true # multi AZ support
-  storagetype: gp2 # type of the underlying storage

 ```

 After the deploy is done you should be able to see your database via `kubectl get databases`